wajdsaleh/ArmMovementControl/README.md

 It's about coding an arm controling code associated with the web serial API.

 ## Note:
-Make sure that you use Chrome engine.
+Make sure that you use Chrome engine.<br>
+-for more information; you can read the readme file inside each folder.
 ## Output